jdlib/JDBX/UserGuide.md

 Given a `QueryResult` it is easy to run through its rows in a forward only manner:

     QueryResult qr = ...
     while (qr.next()) {
         // read the result row
     }

-If your result set is configured scrollable and/or updatable, you can ask for the position, move the cursor or perform operations on the current row.
+If your result is scrollable and/or updatable, you can ask for the position, move the cursor or perform update operations on the current row.
 Instead of cluttering the `QueryResult` interface with these methods (as done in `java.sql.ResultSet`) they are available in service objects returned by `QueryResult.position()`, `.move()` and `.row()`:

-	// configure a scroll sensitive result
-	StaticStmt stmt = ....
+	// configure a scroll sensitive, updatable result StaticStmt stmt = ....
 	stmt.init().resultType(ResultType.SCROLL_SENSITIVE).resultConcurrency(ResultConcurrency.CONCUR_UPDATABLE);

 	// qr is obtained from stmt
-	ar = stmt.createQuery(sql).result();
+	qr = stmt.createQuery(sql).result();
     qr.position().isBeforeFirst()
     // also: .isAfterLast(), .isLast()